ALLAN-DIP/fact-deliverable/diplomacy_cicero/chiron-utils/CONTRIBUTING.md

 I (Alex) will have to make some changes to the bot runner scripts to pass in different types of bots for each power.
 That can be a relatively simple list with a default value, though.

-If your code base is particularly complex (e.g., CICERO), you should import `chiron_utils` as a package.
+If your code base is particularly complex (e.g., Cicero), you should import `chiron_utils` as a package.
 Otherwise, the bot should be developed right in this repository.
 Keeping as much as possible in a single place will make refactoring easier.

 You generally should not be interfacing directly with game communications yourself and instead should be doing all such interactions through methods in `BaselineBot`.
 This will allow us to make changes to the _Diplomacy_ engine without individual bots needing to be changed.